latchbio/latch/docs/source/basics/when_to_create_task.md

 ---

-Benefits of splitting a task into mulitple tasks:
+Benefits of splitting a task into mulitple smaller tasks:

 * It is easier to manage the dependencies and environments of tasks with less code
 * Tasks can be reused between different workflows.